height of binary tree queries

 Initialize a map:

-to store the maximum height of the tree after removing each node.heightCache
+resultMapto store the maximum height of the tree after removing each node.heightCacheto store pre-computed heights of subtrees.

 Call the

-method with initial parameters: root node,depth
+dfsmethod with initial parameters: root node,depth0,maxVal0,resultMap, andheightCache.Initialize an array

-to store the final query results.Iterate through the queries:
+resultto store the final query results.Iterate through the queries:

 - For each query, retrieve the corresponding maximum height from

-. - Store this height in the
+resultMap. - Store this height in the

 - For each query, retrieve the corresponding maximum height from